dotcom-dev/infisical-secrets-action/README.md

 | `kubernetesNamespace`  | The namespace of the Kubernetes secret.                                                                   |            |

 > **Note:** This action is currently in beta.
 Please use it with caution and at your own risk.

+## Development

+1. Adjust the code and then.
+2. Build with `yarn build`
+3. Update the version in the `package.json` file.
+4. Commit the changes and push to the repository.